 Carl Boehm (Mark Lewis), Anna Massey (Helen Stephens), Maxine Audley (Mrs Stephens), Moira Shearer (Vivian), Jack Watson (Inspector Gregg), Pamela Green (Milly), Shirley Ann Field (Pauline Shields), Brenda Bruce (Dora), [uncredited] Nigel Davenport (Sergeant Miller)

 Peeping Tom makes for a study in compulsive psychology.
 The psychology itself rings unlikely but the way that Michael Powell maps the compulsions into symbolism and behaviour is fascinating.
 Camera symbols pop up in just about every part of the film.
-The movie camera becomes almost an extensive organ of Carl Boehm’s – he is constantly extending its tripod not unlike a rather obvious phallic symbol as he goes to kill his victims.
-When he doesn’t have it, he is framing pictures with his hands; threatened, he clutches the camera to him in a foetal position and at the end immolates himself on its tripod; while even the shots of him peering into the window of the downstairs flat seem to frame him in a lens crosshairs.
+The movie camera becomes almost an extensive organ of Carl Boehm’s – he is constantly extending its tripod (not unlike a rather obvious phallic symbol) as he goes to kill his victims.
+When he doesn’t have the camera, he is framing pictures with his hands; threatened, he clutches the camera to him in a foetal position and at the end immolates himself on its tripod.
+Even the shots of him peering into the window of the downstairs flat seem to frame him in a lens crosshairs.

 Michael Powell’s other films of genre note are:– The Phantom Light (1935), a little-seen comedy-thriller set in a supposedly haunted lighthouse; as co-director of The Thief of Bagdad (1940); the afterlife fantasy A Matter of Life and Death/Stairway to Heaven (1946); the ballet fantasies The Red Shoes (1948) and The Tales of Hoffmann (1951); and the children’s film The Boy Who Turned Yellow (1972).